codetech/Security-Presentation/slides.md

 #PGP
 >Wikipedia:

 >Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
-PGP is often used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
-It was created by Phil Zimmermann in 1991.

->PGP and similar software follow the OpenPGP standard (RFC 4880) for encrypting and decrypting data.
 ---

 #GPG
 >Wikipedia:

 >GNU Privacy Guard (GnuPG or GPG) is a free software replacement for the Symantec's PGP cryptographic software suite.
-GnuPG is compliant with RFC 4880, which is the IETF standards track specification of OpenPGP.
-Modern versions of PGP and Veridis' Filecrypt are interoperable with GnuPG and other OpenPGP-compliant systems.

 --